jonclayden/soma/README.md

 ## Reference

-I. Zelinka (2004).
-SOMA - self-organizing migrating algorithm.
-In G.C.
+I. Zelinka (2004). *SOMA - self-organizing migrating algorithm.* In G.C.
 Onwubolu & B.V.
-Babu, eds, New optimization techniques in engineering.
+Babu, eds, *New optimization techniques in engineering*.
 Volume 141 of "Studies in Fuzziness and Soft Computing", pp. 167-217.
 Springer.